GabyRosas/EcodAir/README.md

     <img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"> **Felipe, developer**</a></p>

-(Back-end): [Developer's Name]

-We are a team of 6 front-end developers and 1 back-end developer collaborating on this project, as part of a national hackathon, using the SCRUM methodology to deliver results in 2 days.
+We are a team of 6 front-end developers collaborating on this project, as part of a national hackathon, using the SCRUM methodology to deliver results in 2 days.

  ### Expressions of Gratitude 🎁
 To show our appreciation for the hard work and dedication, we hope to be invited to enjoy some micheladas together!
 Thank you for your commitment and teamwork!